The benefits of reporting in expense management

 Business travel expenses amount to £39 billion per year in the UK alone, a figure which is set to rise by 3.7% per year for the next 10 years.
 If you run a business that pays expenses then you’re contributing to that £39 billion, it’s vital to understand how and why.

 This can only be achieved by using an expense management system that allows you to generate detailed and meaningful expense reports, so that you can build a full picture of how, when and where your business is incurring expenses.
+A well-built expense management solution can make this process even easier but allowing you to visualize your expense data and drill down to expenses made by a single team, or person.

 For many businesses, an expense policy can all too often be an ‘emergent’ policy.
 In other words, it can evolve on an unplanned basis, as employee expense types change, new types of expense-based activity start to happen and new expense areas emerge, such as developing new markets, products and services.